 These printers are fairly expensive, but prices are dropping rapidly.
 Very soon there will be 3D printers for sale in the same shops where you can pick up a pc, laptop, or tablet computer.
 Imagine being able to use 3D printing to produce a part for your car, or a model you just designed on your computer.
 This is a very real possibility, and within a decade we could see the mass production of products moving to printed to order.
 This would eradicate waste, we would only print the number of car parts we need, and not more than we can actually use.

-This technology is changing the way which products are being manufactured with companies such as Disney getting on the band wagon pretty quickly with a number of their toy products being manufactured through the 3D printing process.
+This technology is changing how products are manufactured, with companies such as Disney getting on the band wagon and 3D printing a number of their toy products.
 This is a monumental shift in the manufacturing process which could move more manufacturing to the UK and other developed countries.
 Industrial 3D printing is nothing new but systems which you can use at home to make a number of creations are now starting to emerge.
 MakerBot and 3D Systems have a number of 3D printers which are available for consumer use.